 Parent and Family Engagement

 When schools work together with families to support learning, children are better prepared for success both in and out of the classrooms.
 Title I has requirements and steps in place for involving parents of Title I students to partner with their school in an effort to increase student achievement.
 Stakeholders at the school and district levels work with parents, staff and administrators to increase student academic achievement by building capacity and increasing parent involvement.

-District Title I Parent and Family Engagement Specialist: Mary Cooke
+District Title I Parent and Family Engagement Coordinator: Mary Cooke

 email: cookeme (followed by @gm.sbac.edu)

 phone: 352-955-7634 Ext.
 1659

 Parents Make a Difference Newsletters